sandras-simanauskas/color/README.md

 # color
-A demo displaying all the colors of VGA.
+A demo iterating through all the colors of VGA mode 0x13.